Menu-to-Insight: OCR & RAG Pipeline

 What it does

-Menu Image Processing (OCR):
+Image Processing (OCR):

-• Ingests an uploaded image of a restaurant menu
+• Ingests images of restaurant menus

-• Detects and segments text regions within the image via PaddleOCR detector
+• Detects text regions using PaddleOCR

-Menu Analysis & Recommendation (RAG):
+Analysis & Generation (RAG):

-• Converts each menu item into embeddings
+• Converts menu items into embeddings

 Food Logging: